peterdesmet/movebank2gbif/mapping.md

 #### [associatedTaxa](http://rs.tdwg.org/dwc/terms/index.htm#associatedTaxa)

-Stored in the data file as `individual-taxon-canonical-name` (this variable is always included).
+SCD: Stored in the data file as `individual-taxon-canonical-name` (this variable is always included).
+Store as [scientificName] instead?

     Falco naumanni